davidalias/AgenticAI/Agentic RAG/Readme.md

 SINGLE AGENT AGENTIC RAG -> A centralized decisionmaking system where a single agent manages the retrieval, routing, and integration of information.
 This architecture simplifies the system by consolidating these tasks into one unified agent, making it particularly effective for setups with a limited number of tools or data sources.
 Based on the query type, the agent chooses from a variety of retrieval options

+MULTI-AGENT AGENTIC RAG -> Instead of relying on a single agent to manage all tasks-reasoning, retrieval, and response generation- this system distributes responsibilities across multiple agents, each optimized for a specific role or data source.
+Query Submission -> specilized retrieval agents (query is distributed among multiple retrieval agents, each focusing on a specific type of data source or task) -> total access and data retrieval -> tool access and data retrieval -> data integration and llm synthesis -> output generation
+Manager agent (retrieval router agent) decides on which retrieval agents to call

+HIERARCHICAL AGENTIC RAG -> Agents are organized in a hierarchy, with higher-level agents overseeing and directing lower-level agents.
+This structure enables multi-level decision-making, ensuring that queries are handled by the most appropriate resources.